 As the machine exhales, air travels through the desiccant breather in reverse, or may purge directly to the atmosphere depending on the breather's design.
 As the breather's silica gel becomes absorbed with moisture, it turns a different color.
-Color varies depending on the brand of desiccant breather but for example, the silica gel may start out gold and turn dark green when fully absorbed with water.
+Color varies depending on the brand of desiccant breather but for example, the silica gel may start out blue and turn purple when fully absorbed with water.
 This is how you'll know it's hydrated and time to replace the filter.

 Many desiccant breather models implement components to help extend the life of the breather.
 Carbon-filled foam filters on the bottom of the breather absorb any oil vapor or oil splashing up that could get into the silica gel of the desiccant breather, shortening its lifespan.
 Check valves and reusable tops help extend the life of the desiccant by providing a closed system until airflow is needed.
 In other words, if your desiccant breather is equipped with an intake check valve, airflow into the breather is only occurring when the differential pressure between the atmosphere and fluid reservoir exceed a certain threshold.

 In addition to the carbon filters and check valves, other desiccant breather add-ons you may see include:

 A common question that comes up when discussing how desiccant breathers work is how long do they last?
 Most breathers last anywhere from three to six months if properly sized.
 The answer depends on three variables: